Beetroot is part of the Beta (Beet) genus. Its scientific name is Beta vulgaris. The botanical name epithet for Beetroot (vulgaris) means 'common'.

 This plant info is provided by the myfolia gardener's wiki.
 All details about Beetroot have been kindly provided by our members.

 Plant in a location that enjoys full sun and remember to water moderately.
 As a rough idea of the types of climates Beetroot does best in, check to see if your local area is within USDA Hardiness Zones 7 and 10.
-Beetroot needs a loamy soil with a ph of 6.5 to 7.0 (weakly acidic soil - neutral soil).
+Beetroot needs a loamy soil with a ph of 6.0 to 6.8 (weakly acidic soil).
 Keep in mind when planting that Beetroot is thought of as half hardy, so remember to protect this plant from frosts and low temperatures.

 By our calculations*, you should look at sowing Beetroot about 14 days before your last frost date .